 IBM AS400 SERVICES Many Name Changes

-Some of the key advantages offered by iSeries Systems are as discussed
+Some of the key Advantages Offered by iSeries Systems are as Discussed Below:

 IBMi is scalable, it supports business requirements that range from very small to very large organizations.
 They can start with an affordable 4-core server and can go up to 256-core machines.